-The Company recognized non-cash stock-based compensation expense related to PSUs of \$52.0 million and \$11.7 million in 2021 and 2019, respectively.
-The Company did not recognize non-cash stock-based compensation expense related to PSUs in 2020 (as PSUs granted in 2020 were granted on December 31, 2020 and are expensed over the vesting period).
-As of December 31, 2021, there was \$208.0 million of stock-based compensation cost related to unvested PSUs which had not yet been recognized.
-The Company expects to recognize this compensation cost on a straight-line basis over a period of 4.0 years.
+For each of the years ended December 31, 2022, and 2021, the Company recognized \$52.0 million of stock-based compensation expense related to PSUs.
+The Company did not recognize stock-based compensation expense related to PSUs in 2020 (as PSUs granted in 2020 were granted on December 31, 2020 and are expensed over the vesting period).
+As of December 31, 2022, there was \$156.1 million of stock-based compensation cost related to unvested PSUs which had not yet been recognized.
+The Company expects to recognize this compensation cost on a straight-line basis over a weighted average period of 3.3 years.